higlass/higlass/higlass_server.rst

 .. code-block:: bash

-    python manage.py   ingest_tileset   --filename tmp/my_file.multires   --datatype multi-vector   --filetype multivec   --coordSystem hg19
+    python manage.py   ingest_tileset   --filename tmp/my_file.multires   --datatype multi-vector   --filetype multivec   --coordSystem hg19 --uid RAh2nvU9THezcVuxBU3ioQ

+Under normal circumstances, we don't need to speicfy a uid, but in this case we'll do it so that the example below can be reproduced.
+If it's omitted, a random one will be generated.
 Now, we can query the server to get the uuid of the dataset:

 .. code-block:: bash